Metaswitch/clearwater-readthedocs/docs/Configuring_the_native_Android_SIP_client.md

     -   Set **Authentication username** to "sip:*&lt;username\>*@*&lt;server\>*", substituting (note: once we switch to storing user digest by private id, this will change)
+    -   Some SIP clients do not have an **Authentication username** field.
+To make calls through Clearwater using these clients you will have to configure an external HSS to [allow one subscriber to have two private identities](External_HSS_Integration.md#allowing-one-subscriber-to-have-two-private-identities).
 7. Once done, choose **Save**
 8. Go back to the main Settings menu and under **Internet Call Settings**, select **Use Internet Calling**.
 Set this to **Ask for each call**